evanhyd/evanhyd/README.md

 ```

-# tricks may or may not work in lxxxcode
+# tricks may or may not work in LC
 ```c++
 #pragma GCC optimize ("O2")
 #pragma GCC optimize ("Ofast")